apache/spark/docs/apache-airflow/dag-run.rst

         catchup=False,
     )

-In the example above, if the DAG is picked up by the scheduler daemon on 2016-01-02 at 6 AM, (or from the command line), a single DAG Run will be created, with an `execution_date` of 2016-01-01, and the next one will be created just after midnight on the morning of 2016-01-03 with an execution date of 2016-01-02.
+In the example above, if the DAG is picked up by the scheduler daemon on 2016-01-02 at 6 AM, (or from the command line), a single DAG Run will be created with a data between 2016-01-01 and 2016-01-02, and the next one will be created just after midnight on the morning of 2016-01-03 with a data interval between 2016-01-02 and 2016-01-03.

 If the ``dag.catchup`` value had been ``True`` instead, the scheduler would have created a DAG Run for each completed interval between 2015-12-01 and 2016-01-02 (but not yet one for 2016-01-02,